top of page

 The flat map

 Contrary to the shape map, this map has a more traditional look; there are no fantastic effects.
-This simplicity is where this map has its efficacy: people are used to this map's projection, and you can visualize the whole world in its neutral state.
+This map has its efficacy in simplicity: people are used to this map's projection, and you can visualize the whole world in its neutral state.

 The flat map uses the traditional "Filled map"; no magic here 🤣.